date 22 April 2024 update Upd: 22 January 2025 reading time 11 min views 1747 views

-According to Statista, online gambling revenue in Southeast Asia is projected to reach USD 1.23 billion, with average revenue per user reaching USD 207.90 by 2024.
+According to Statista, the Southeast Asian gaming market is expected to generate a sum of USD 1.23bn, with average revenue per user reaching USD 207.90 by 2024.
 However, the local market experiences a number of contradictory trends that need to be considered if you plan to operate in this region.
-Dmitry Starostenkov, CEO at EvenBet Gaming, and Julia Panina, Head of Product Marketing, discussed the specifics of the gaming business in Southeast Asia.
+Dmitry Starostenkov, CEO at EvenBet Gaming, and Julia Panina, Head of Product Marketing, discussed the specifics of the Asian gambling business.

 Which games are popular in Southeast Asia?